nion-software/nionswift/design/data_model.md

 ## Annotated Array

-An **annotated array** is one complete unit of data: an underlying array, data descriptor, and array metadata.
+An **annotated array** is one complete unit of data: an underlying array, array descriptor, and array metadata.
 The implementation class name is `AnnotatedArray`; text uses "annotated array"; "underlying array" always refers to the raw value buffer inside an annotated array.
 This section describes the annotated array model in two parts: the current implementation state and the planned state.

 ### Current Implementation